eljost/pysisyphus/docs/microiterations.rst

 In contrast to the first example using the native ONIOM implementation the user can omit any input in the ``calc:`` section.
-Now the socket addresses have to given for every layer, starting with total system.
+Now the socket addresses have to given for every layer, starting with the total system.
 For the total system the atom indices can be omitted, as it is assumed that it comprises all atoms.
+For the remaining layers, the indices of all moving atmos including LAHs in higher layers have to be given.

 .. literalinclude :: ../examples/opt/22_ipi_layeropt/22_ipi_layeropt.yaml
    :language: yaml

+Another sensible choice for optimizing outer layers besides (regularized) L-BFGS may be preconditioned L-BFGS (`type: plbfgs`).